 How can I determine the head position and eye alignment necessary for me to have the best aiming accuracy and consistency?

 Having your head aligned properly is the most important fundamental of pool.
-“Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011) covers this topic fairly well, as does the following video from Vol. I of the Video Encyclopedia of Pool Practice (VEPP):
+“How to Easily Find Your Vision Center” (BD, June, 2023) and “Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011) covers this topic fairly well, as do the following videos, one from Vol. I of the Video Encyclopedia of Pool Practice (VEPP):

-In general, it is best to have your head as square to the shot as possible, and with the eyes as level as possible, in the “vision center” position.
-For more information, see Diagram 4 and the pertinent discussion in “Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011).
+As illustrated in the following video, in general it is best to have your head as square to the shot as possible, and with the eyes as level as possible, in the “vision center” position.
+For more information, see Diagram 4 and the pertinent discussion in “Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011):

 Many of the things some people do wrong concerning visual alignment are demonstrated in the following video:

-Another good way to visually find your vision center position is using a mirror with a vertical line, as demonstrated in the following video:
+Other techniques to visually find your vision center position is to use a mirror with a vertical line, as demonstrated in the following video:

 A good way to test your vision center is to use the MOFUDAT and related drills.
 This will test if you are aligning with the center of the CB and if you are able to consistently send the CB along a straight line.
 Another useful drill is the cut shot drill (F6) in Exam I of the Billiard University (BU) playing-ability tests.
 If you tend to miss shots in one direction more than the other, you might want to recheck your vision center position.

 When playing, you can verify that your vision center is aligned properly by touching your chin to cue if your stance is low enough to do this.
+There are several advantages to having a low stance.
+Accurate and consistent visual alignment is one.
 Otherwise, when down in your stance, just glance down with your eyes (with the head still) to see where the cue is relative to your eyes and nose.
 Obviously, you want the cue in the same place as it was when you determined your “vision center” with the drills above.
 Regardless of what you use as your “vision center” position, the most important factor is being as consistent as possible so your brain can learn to judge the full range of shots from the same perspective.

 For a person with an extremely dominant eye (or only one eye with vision), the best “vision center” position is usually with the cue directly beneath this eye, making it much easier to align consistently and accurately.
 Also, a single eye provides only one “picture” for the brain to process, so parallax issues are not a concern.
 Although, the direct depth perception that comes with binocular vision can be very helpful in pool to better visualize angles (e.g., cut angles) and distances (e.g., how close the tip is to the CB at address).